alexfernandez/alexfernandez.github.io/2023/job-search.md

-In my case I got three offers, and had some other ongoing processes, when I decided to go with TinyBird.
+In my case I got three offers, and had some other ongoing processes, when I decided to go with Tinybird.
 Why?
 I took into account a few factors: company, position, technology, salary, conditions (like remote work) and stability.